About this course

-- Understand how to assess and quantify the direct risks arising from climate change on physical assets, businesses, portfolios and supply chains; but also potentially near-term disruptive impacts associated with mitigation policies, changing preferences, and ongoing technological change.
+- Understand how to assess and quantify the direct risks arising from climate change on physical assets, businesses, and portfolios; but also potentially near-term disruptive impacts associated with mitigation policies, changing preferences, and ongoing technological change.

-- Understand the impact of climate change on different financial asset classes (equity markets, fixed-income markets, real estate).
+- Understand the impact of climate change on different financial asset classes (including equity markets and fixed-income markets).

-- You will build confidence in applying learnings for financial decision-making.
+- You will build confidence in applying learnings from the academic theoretical and empirical literature.

 This programme seeks to act as a catalyst for change.
 We assume no prior knowledge, but we do assume a keen interest in learning the tools required to help you think about future solutions linked to your day-to-day work.